Mathieu-Desrochers/Scheme-Experimentations/documentation/services/get-shipping-addresses-service.md

 __shipping-addresses__
 The customer's shipping addresses.
 An array of shipping-address objects.
 Will always be present.

+__shipping-address / shipping-address-id__
+The customer's unique identifier.
+A number between 1 and 1000000.
+Will always be present.

 __shipping-address / street__